 It doesn’t take much imagination to apply this analogy, in spite of limitations, to what the biblical message is about.
-The New Testament, especially in Jesus’ parables, abound in analogies of [a] similar sort.
-One need recall only all the “lost” and “found” imagery, the “secret” which is “revealed,” to say nothing of the bridegroom and is bride.
+The New Testament, especially in Jesus’ parables, abound in analogies of a similar sort.
+One need recall only all the “lost” and “found” imagery, the “secret” which is “revealed,” to say nothing of the bridegroom and bride.
 “The kingdom of heaven,” we are told, for instance, is like treasure hidden in a field, which a man found and covered up; then in his joy he goes and sells all that he has and buys that field.”
 Like our lover, the man doesn’t plan to find the treasure, there is no way he can will to do it.
 It would be silly to think so.
 No doubt he is bound to another vision, the vision of “making it” by being “responsible” and faithfully plowing the field — exercising his will and “freedom.”
 But he stumbles on the treasure.
 He is utterly surprised.
 Everything is changed.
 His will is completely claimed by what he has found.
 In his joy he goes and sells all to get the field.
 What would his friends and especially his family — if he has one — think?
 Has he suddenly lost his mind and all sense of “responsibility”?
 No; he has simply been taken by the surprise of what he has found.
 He is responsible to that.
 Everything is different.
 His “will” is set free to sell all.

 This is what is at stake in the argument between Luther and Erasmus.
-Erasmus finds it impossible to fit such ideas as necessity and predestination with freedom and responsibility.
+Erasmus finds it impossible to mesh such ideas as necessity and predestination with freedom and responsibility.
 He constantly argues that morality and responsibility will simply be lost if all things happen by “necessity.”
-Therefore, the prudent course is to exhort men to do their best and not trouble them with “abstract” questions about how much or how little power the will has.
+Therefore, the prudent course is to exhort people to do their best and not trouble them with “abstract” questions about how much or how little power the will has.
 This, for Erasmus, is a “problem” that cannot be solved.
 It is the “Troy” that cannot be taken.